Credentialed Transactions Developer Guide

 Merchants who offer stored credentials must:

-• Obtain the customer's consent to store credentials.
+• Obtain the customer's consent to store their credentials.

-• Inform the card issuer during an authorization that the payment credentials are now stored on file.
+• Inform the card issuer during an authorization that the credentials are stored on file.

 Recurring Billing for Recurring Payments